 Some women with female-pattern (genetic) hair loss

-A person who has lost some but not all hair as a result of burns or other scalp injuries
+A person who has lost some hair as a result of burns or other scalp injuries